ayame113/ts-serve/README.md

 serve(app.fetch);
 ```

-### fourceInstantiateWasm function

-Optionally, calling the `fourceInstantiateWasm` function before starting the
+#### `fourceInstantiateWasm` function

+Calling this function will load the wasm file used in the deno_emit of the
+dependency.
+Even if you don't call this function, if you call the transpile
-server will force the wasm file to be read ahead.
-Otherwise the wasm file will
+function, the wasm file will be read automatically at that timing.

-take about 3 seconds to load the first time it is transpiled.
+However, performance can be an issue on the server as loading the wasm file
+takes time.
+In that case, calling this function in advance can speed up later
+calls to the transpile function.

 ```ts
 import { serve } from "https://deno.land/std@0.177.0/http/mod.ts";